Nutrition, Savings & Meal Prep

 What are the most common supermarket trap foods that affect my budget?

-The most common trap foods include ultra-processed products, ready-to-eat snacks, sugary drinks, prepared meals, and multi-buy offers on non-essential products.
+The most common trap foods include ultra-processed products like "healthy" snack bars, sugary drinks, individually packaged items, prepared meals, and multi-buy offers on non-essential or perishable products.
+These items often carry a significant price premium for convenience or perceived health benefits that aren't always real.

 Why are prepared foods usually more expensive at the supermarket?